A very interesting talk on teaching methodologies is taking place in Santiago.

 What are the chances that my school will pay for me and two other colleagues to attend the event?
 There's no precedent of such thing.

 I can not believe my ears when the principal says YES, GO!!

-So, here we are: Claudia, Romina, and truly yours, ready for our trip.
+So, here we are: Claudia, Romina, and yours truly, ready for our trip.
 The three of us teach the same subject, but what makes this trip particularly exciting is that we're having some free time after the talk, which for the ladies means… SHOPPING!!

 and for me…

 But ZAL is prepared to face any challenge.
 They have added a second check-in kiosk!!
 XDDD No, really, that’s more than enough for the local needs.

 My colleagues have not arrived, yet.
 I’ll go through security now that nobody is queuing, and wait for them airside.
 Whoa!
 Deja vu!
 Haven't I seen buckets like that at SCL, too?
 It looks like this rainy winter has wreaked havoc everywhere.
 LATAM’s passengers have already boarded.
 Their flight must be about to leave.

 At Pichoy you can board using the jetbridge at gate 1…

 …or (an avgeek's favorite) on foot.
 I wonder what it depends on.
 The weather, only?